Social Icons

 Directed by Martin Scorsese

-The movie’s good side is the acting, it is top notch by the lead three people Robert De Niro, Al Pacino and Joe Pesci.
-The other cast members also did a good job.
-Then when it comes to Martin Scorsese, his directing of this movie is beautiful.
+The movie’s strong points are the acting, which is top-notch by the three leads—Robert De Niro, Al Pacino, and Joe Pesci.
+The rest of the cast also did a great job.
+And when it comes to Martin Scorsese, his direction is, as always, beautiful.

-The movie is based on a book I Heard You Paint Houses by Charles Brandt which details the life of Frank Sheeran (De Niro), a truck driver who becomes a hitman involved with mobster Russell Bufalino (Pesci) and his crime family.
+The movie is based on the book I Heard You Paint Houses by Charles Brandt, which details the life of Frank Sheeran (De Niro), a truck driver who becomes a hitman involved with mobster Russell Bufalino (Pesci) and his crime family.
+In the movie, Russell takes a liking to Frank and helps him rise in the mob world.
+The film also gives us a glimpse into Frank’s personal life and his struggles with being a good father to his daughters.

-The movie’s production cost over $150 million, which I can bet went majorly to the cast.
-The only studio willing to pay for such is Netflix.
-This film has received numerous accolades including nominations at the 77th Golden Globe Awards.
+The movie’s production cost over $150 million, and I’d bet most of that went to the cast.
+Netflix was the only studio willing to foot the bill.
+The film has received numerous accolades, including nominations at the 77th Golden Globe Awards.

 0 comments: